girder/girder/docs/development.rst

         python setup.py sdist --dist-dir .

 3. That should have created the package tarball as ``girder-client-<version>.tar.gz``.
-    Install it locally in a virtualenv and ensure that you can call the ``girder-cli`` executable.
+    Install it locally in a virtualenv and ensure that you can call the ``girder-client`` executable.

     .. code-block:: bash